sayanbhowmik/training-materials-ajm_vip/mini-book/docs/VIP_syllabus.md

 Personal accomplishments will be measured by self-defined goals and will be assessed by each student's respective sub-team mentor.
-Within the **first three weeks** of the semester students will work with their sub-team mentor to define midterm and semester goals for their specific tasks within their sub-team.
 Each goal should have a deliverable that can be unambiguously evaluated as complete or incomplete (computer code, report, figure, etc.), and each student should submit a